MicrosoftDocs/azure-docs/articles/data-factory/data-factory-load-sql-data-warehouse.md

 	ms.date="10/28/2016"
 	ms.author="jingwang"/>

-# Load 1 TB into Azure SQL Data Warehouse under 15 minutes with Azure Data Factory
+# Load 1 TB into Azure SQL Data Warehouse under 15 minutes with Azure Data Factory [Copy Wizard]
 [Azure SQL Data Warehouse](../sql-data-warehouse/sql-data-warehouse-overview-what-is.md) is a cloud-based, scale-out database capable of processing massive volumes of data, both relational and non-relational.
 Built on massively parallel processing (MPP) architecture, SQL Data Warehouse is optimized for enterprise data warehouse workloads.
 It offers cloud elasticity with the flexibility to scale storage and compute independently.

 Getting started with Azure SQL Data Warehouse is now easier than ever using **Azure Data Factory**.
-Azure Data Factory is a fully managed cloud-based data integration service, which can be used to populate a SQL Data Warehouse with the data from your existing system, and saving you valuable time while evaluating Azure SQL Data Warehouse and building your analytics solutions on top of it.
+Azure Data Factory is a fully managed cloud-based data integration service, which can be used to populate a SQL Data Warehouse with the data from your existing system, and saving you valuable time while evaluating SQL Data Warehouse and building your analytics solutions on top of it.
 Here are the key benefits of loading data into Azure SQL Data Warehouse using Azure Data Factory:

-- **Easy to set up**: 5-step intuitive wizard with no scripting required
+- **Easy to set up**: 5-step intuitive wizard with no scripting required.
-- **Rich data store support**: built-in support for a rich set of on-premises and cloud-based data stores
+- **Rich data store support**: built-in support for a rich set of on-premises and cloud-based data stores.
-- **Secure and compliant**: data is transferred over HTTPS or ExpressRoute, and global service presence ensures your data never leaves the geo boundary
+- **Secure and compliant**: data is transferred over HTTPS or ExpressRoute, and global service presence ensures your data never leaves the geographical boundary
-- **Unparalleled performance by using PolyBase** – the most efficient way to move data into Azure SQL Data Warehouse.
-Using the staging blob feature, you can achieve high load speeds from all types of data stores besides Azure Blob storage.
+- **Unparalleled performance by using PolyBase** – Using Polybase is the most efficient way to move data into Azure SQL Data Warehouse.
+Using the staging blob feature, you can achieve high load speeds from all types of data stores besides Azure Blob storage, which the Polybase supports by default.

 This article shows you how to use Data Factory Copy Wizard to load 1 TB data from Azure Blob Storage into Azure SQL Data Warehouse in under 15 minutes, at over 1.2 GBps throughput.

+This article provides step-by-step instructions for moving data into Azure SQL Data Warehouse by using the Copy Wizard.

+> [AZURE.NOTE] See [Move data to and from Azure SQL Data Warehouse using Azure Data Factory](data-factory-azure-sql-data-warehouse-connector.md) article for general information about capabilities of Data Factory in moving data to/from Azure SQL Data Warehouse.
+>
+> You can also build pipelines using Azure portal, Visual Studio, PowerShell, etc. See [Tutorial: Copy data from Azure Blob to Azure SQL Database](data-factory-copy-data-from-azure-blob-storage-to-sql-database.md) for a quick walkthrough with step-by-step instructions for using the Copy Activity in Azure Data Factory.

 ## Prerequisites
 - Azure Blob Storage: this experiment uses Azure Blob Storage (GRS) for storing TPC-H testing dataset.
 If you do not have an Azure storage account, learn [how to create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account).
 - [TPC-H](http://www.tpc.org/tpch/) data: we are going to use TPC-H as the testing dataset.
-To do that, you need to use `dbgen` from TPCH-H toolkit, which helps you generate the dataset.
+To do that, you need to use `dbgen` from TPC-H toolkit, which helps you generate the dataset.
 You can either download source code for `dbgen` from [TPC Tools](http://www.tpc.org/tpc_documents_current_versions/current_specifications.asp) and compile it yourself, or download the compiled binary from [GitHub](https://github.com/Azure/Azure-DataFactory/tree/master/Samples/TPCHTools).
 Run dbgen.exe with the following commands to generate 1 TB flat file for `lineitem` table spread across 10 files:
 	- `Dbgen -s 1000 -S **1** -C 10 -T L -v`
 	- `Dbgen -s 1000 -S **2** -C 10 -T L -v`
 	- …